bane-stealthium/gpubreach/README.md

 The attack is successful if the results in `results/gpubreach_demo/t3.txt` show similar degradation and performance impact as Table 3 in the paper.

+---

 ### 3. CPU Privilege Escalation (Section 6.4)

-This step achieves an arbitrary write primitive from user space to the CPU's kernel memory, assuming IOMMU protection is enabled.
-The attacker tampers with the metadata in the CPU-side memory via DMA from the GPU-side (region permitted for access by the IOMMU).
-This metadata is consumed by the GPU driver, which causes a buffer overflow in the GPU driver, that overwrites an adjacent buffer that contains kernel memory pointers.
+This exploit starts from the user space on the GPU and achieves an arbitrary write primitive to the CPU's kernel memory, assuming IOMMU protection is enabled.
+The attacker tampers with the GPU driver metadata in the CPU memory via DMA from the GPU (region permitted for access by the IOMMU).
+This tampered data, when consumed by the GPU driver, causes a buffer overflow that overwrites an adjacent buffer in the GPU driver containing kernel memory pointers.
 This results in an arbitrary write primitive inside the entire kernel memory: the attacker uses the arbitrary write primitive in the kernel space to overwrite the `euid` of the current process to 0, and thus spawns a root shell.

 Our evaluation has the following CPU-side configuration: